 SCMs of either the atmosphere or the ocean often require constraints of large-scale circulations and boundary conditions at the surface.
-Over ocean surfaces, atmospheric SCMs are often used with a prescribed sea-surface temperature

-- 45 (e.g., Chlond et al., 2004, Neggers et al., 2017) or with prescribed surface fluxes (e.g., Abdel-Lathif et al., 2018).
-This implies no feedback of the simulated atmosphere on the surface boundary condition as in the real ocean-atmosphere system, and thus limits the potential use of SCMs i22n conditions where the ocean-atmosphere coupling is critical.
-Similar limitations are also found over land, even though the use of atmospheric SCMs coupled to a land surface model is more common (e.g., Giordani et al., 1996, Bosveld et al., 2014).
-In the case of oceanic SCMs, the boundary conditions are - 50 similarly provided by prescribing either the atmospheric near-surface parameters or the surface fluxes.
-Prescribing atmospheric surface parameters induces a strong restoring of the sea surface temperature through the turbulent heat fluxes bulk parameterization and thus constrains strongly the ocean mixed layer heat content.
-Prescribing surface fluxes appears as a good alternative but surface fluxes are not directly measured and estimations are always uncertain.
-In addition, prescribed surface fluxes do not account for the thermal adjustment of the atmospheric boundary layer to the sea surface conditions (e.g. - 55 Barnier et al., 1995).
+Over ocean surfaces, atmospheric SCMs are often used with a prescribed sea surface temperature (e.g., Chlond et al., 2004; Neggers et al., 2017) or with prescribed surface fluxes (e.g., Abdel-Lathif et al., 2018).
+This implies no feedback of the simulated atmosphere on the surface boundary condition, as is the case in the real oceanatmosphere system, and thus limits the potential use of SCMs in conditions in which the ocean-atmosphere coupling is critical.
+Similar limitations are also found over land, even though the use of atmospheric SCMs coupled to a land surface model is more common (e.g., Giordani et al., 1996; Bosveld et al., 2014).
+In the case of oceanic SCMs, the boundary conditions are similarly provided by prescribing either the atmospheric near-surface parameters or the surface fluxes.
+Prescribing atmospheric surface parameters induces a strong restoring of the sea surface temperature through the turbulent heat flux bulk parameterization and thus strongly constrains the ocean mixed layer heat content.
+Prescribing surface fluxes appears to be a good alternative, but surface fluxes are not directly measured and estimations are always uncertain.
+In addition, prescribed surface fluxes do not account for the thermal adjustment of the atmospheric boundary layer to the sea surface conditions (e.g., Barnier et al., 1995).
 To overcome these caveats and properly study the interplay between the atmosphere and ocean boundary layers, only a few studies have so far developed coupled ocean-atmosphere SCMs (Clayson and Chen, 2002; Deppenmeier et al., 2020; Hartung et al., 2018).

-The present work seeks to reduce this gap, by developing the atmosphere-ocean SCM (AOSCM) version of the CNRM-CM6-1 climate model (Voldoire et al., 2019).
+The present work seeks to reduce this gap by developing the atmosphere-ocean SCM (AOSCM) version of the CNRM-CM6-1 climate model (Voldoire et al., 2019).
 To remain as relevant as possible to its 3D counterpart, both scientifically and technically, the AOSCM is developed while keeping most of the 3D model technical framework, in particular its coupling interface.
-Such an AOSCM is also a practicable tool to better understand the coupled ocean-atmosphere feedbacks enabling modellers to disentangle the role of the dynamics from the model physics.
+Such an AOSCM is also a practicable tool to better understand the coupled ocean- atmosphere feedbacks, enabling modelers to disentangle the role of the dynamics from the model physics.
 Among ocean-atmosphere coupled processes, the SST diurnal cycle is of special interest and has been the subject of active research over the past decade.
-Diurnal warm layer anomalies can reach up to 5°C in the Tropics (Ward, 2006; Wick and Castro, 2020) and have been shown to impact on the atmospheric and oceanic mean state (Itterly et al., 2021; Li et al., 2020) and on climate variability, in particular on the Madden-Julian Oscillation (MJO, Bernie et al., 2008; Seo et al., 2014).
-Bernie et al. (2005, 2008) highlights a rectification effect of the diurnal SST variability on the mean state: the daily maximum SST is increased as is the upper ocean stratification which further increases the upper layer heat uptake in the following days leading to a persistent SST warming that can modify the monthly mean SST.
+Diurnal warm-layer anomalies can reach up to 5 °C in the tropics (Ward, 2006; Wick and Castro, 2020) and have been shown to impact on the atmospheric and oceanic mean state (Itterly et al., 2021; Li et al., 2020) as well as on climate variability, in particular the Madden-Julian oscillation (MJO; Bernie et al., 2008; Seo et al., 2014).
+Bernie et al. (2005, 2008) highlight a rectification effect of the diurnal SST variability on the mean state: the daily maximum SST is increased as is the upperocean stratification, which further increases the upper-layer heat uptake in the following days, leading to a persistent SST warming that can modify the monthly mean SST.